 A block down and across the street from the Port Authority is the original Two Brother Pizza at 542 Ninth Avenue.
 This place has been around for years and has one of the best $1.00 slices of pizza in Manhattan.
 This is my ‘go to’ place when I need a quick snack and want something substantial.
 To my knowledge, it is one of the original dollar slice places in the City.

 The restaurant is in a rather shady section of the shadow of the Port Authority.
 During the day it is okay but the later at night you get it does attract some interesting characters especially if you eat outside on one of the cocktail tables.
 The pizza is really good and is one of the few dollar pizza places where the pizza tastes like something.
-Most places I find in the City the pizza is just something to fill you up.
+Most places I find in the City the pizza is just something to fill you up (it is now $1.50 a slice!).

 Across the street from Two Brothers Pizza and our ‘go to’ place for breakfast during the Christmas holidays was Hell’s Kitchen Deli, a relatively new place to the neighborhood.
 This is where I ordered Bacon, Egg and Cheese sandwiches.
 The place is really clean and has a nice selection of snacks and sandwiches.